SuhairPasta/Swift-Mail/README.md

 ---

 ## ✨ Core Features
-- **Smart Inbox & Sent Sync**: Pulls both incoming and outgoing emails concurrently.
+- **Smart Inbox & Sent Sync**: By default, the script connects to Gmail and fetches the **latest 50 emails from your Inbox** and your **latest 50 emails from Sent Mail** every time you hit run (you can change this number in `config.php`).
+- **Intelligent Deduplication (Skips Duplicates)**: It compares incoming emails to your XAMPP database and instantly skips any duplicate emails that have already been saved, meaning it will only ever process brand new ones.
+- **Lightning-Fast XAMPP Database Caching**: All emails are permanently downloaded and stored directly inside your local XAMPP MySQL database.
+When you open the web interface, the emails are fetched straight from your XAMPP database rather than making slow Google servers calls!
-- **10-Second Auto-Fetch Toggle**: Switch on the auto-fetcher to pull new emails seamlessly in the background every 10 seconds.
+- **10-Second Auto-Fetch Toggle**: Switch on the auto-fetcher to steadily pull new emails seamlessly in the background every 10 seconds without lifting a finger.
-- **Intelligent Deduplication**: Safely run the fetcher manually or automatically as many times as you want without creating duplicate emails in your database.
 - **Bento-Grid Analytics**: Track total emails, unread counts, and mailbox distribution seamlessly at the top of your inbox.
 - **Sandboxed HTML Reader**: Read complex HTML emails safely within an isolated iframe, or completely strip all styling with the Plain-Text mode.
 - **Offline Capable**: Read, search, and manage your emails without an internet connection.